nsnam/ns-3-dev-git/src/lte/doc/source/lte-testing.rst

 attempt.
-The error is obtained by temporarily moving the UE to a far away location; the time of movement has been determined empirically for each instance of the test case based on the message that it was desired to be in error.  the test case checks that at least one of the following conditions is false at the time right before the UE is moved back to the original location:
+The error is obtained by temporarily moving the UE to a far away location; the time of movement has been determined empirically for each instance of the test case based on the message that it was desired to be in error.
+The test case checks that at least one of the following conditions is false at the time right before the UE is moved back to the original location: